tonyliu0716/Exporter/README.md

 # Exporter
-It 's a small springboot application for open edx.
+It 's a small SpringBoot application for Open edX.

 Export all the related xblocks information.
 See datashop required column for more details.

+Since datashop has changed the column requirements, please consider it as legacy project.